Editor’s note: This is an expanded version of a review that was first published on 22 January.

 For decades, most major intellectual and political movements have turned away from the principles that sustain a free society.
 So-called “Progressives” have elevated egalitarian collectivism over individual rights, attempting to redefine justice as overt racism, sexism, and the “soft bigotry of low expectations” rather than treating people as their actions warrant.
 Conservatives—failing to defend individualism and capitalism on secular, principled grounds—retreated into faith, nationalism, and a politics more reactionary than principled.
 The result is the moral cesspool that enabled Donald Trump’s rise.

 As Tracinski argues, Trump is not a bulwark against cultural decline but its embodiment; he is evasion of reality, resentment, and abandonment of principle concentrated in a single person.
-Trump’s appeal lies in a false vision of liberty or law and in the real emotional rewards of tribal combat and the spectacle of a leader who promises to punish the tribe’s enemies.
-As Tracinski documents, Trump “is already exercising power on his personal whim, unchecked by other branches or organs of government” (12).
-What this points toward, Tracinski argues, is not ordinary partisan conflict but the definition of dictatorship itself: “It is a system in which power is concentrated in a single person” (12).
+Trump’s appeal lies in a false vision of liberty or law, and in the real emotional rewards of tribal combat and the spectacle of a leader who promises to punish the tribe’s enemies.
+Tracinski grounds his argument in concrete, repeated actions that reveal a governing premise incompatible with constitutional restraint.
+Trump does not merely test the boundaries of executive power; he explicitly denies that such boundaries exist at all.
+Tracinski interprets Trump’s assertion that Article II allows him to do “whatever I want as president” as a statement of governing principle: that presidential power is personal, discretionary, and unconstrained by law.
+As Tracinski puts it, Trump “is already exercising power on his personal whim, unchecked by other branches or organs of government” (12).

 To Tracinski, Trump’s quest for personal power would not be possible in a culture that broadly understood liberty and individual rights.
 Trump’s rise thus reflects a deeper cultural surrender; when a culture no longer understands or values liberty, it turns instead to authoritarians, accepting whim over principle and loyalty over law as substitutes for a rights-respecting government.